wbzyl/rack-codehighlighter/README.markdown

 ## Try it!

-Simple Copy & Paste example.
-Implemented in Sinatra and uses inline template.
+A simple Copy & Paste example.

     # example.rb